jeremy-shannon/CarND-Path-Planning-Project/README.md

 ### 3. Generate Predictions from Sensor Fusion Data

 The sensor fusion data received from the simulator in each iteration is parsed and trajectories for each of the other cars on the road are generated.
 These trajectories match the duration and interval of the ego car's trajectories generated for each available state and are used in conjunction with a set of cost functions to determine a best trajectory for the ego car.
-A sample of these predicted trajecories (along with the ego car's predicted trajectory) is shown below.
+A sample of these predicted trajectories (along with the ego car's predicted trajectory) is shown below.

 ![trajectories](./trajectories.png)